Detailed explanation of changes

 - GIA specifies ‘natural diamond’ on its grading reports for natural diamonds – the GIA Diamond Grading ReportTM and the GIA Diamond DossierTM.

-- Any GIA Synthetic Diamond Grading Report issued since Jan.
-1, 2018, may be returned and exchanged for the GIA Laboratory-Grown Diamond Report at no cost.
+- Any GIA Synthetic Diamond Grading Report issued since Jan 1, 2018, may be sent back to GIA for a conversion to the GIA Laboratory-Grown Diamond Report at no cost.
+Stones must be sent back to GIA, unmounted with the original report to complete this process.

 Visit GIA.edu for an illustration of the GIA Laboratory-Grown Diamond Report.